 Diving in Bali:

 Bali dive sites accommodate a variety of skill levels – a seasoned diver who can navigate currents will acclimate quickly, whereas a less experienced diver will refine their buoyancy skills and gain experience with diverse current patterns with practice.
-I completed my Divemaster program here and added 23 dives to my log.
-It was a wonderful dive experience and I am so looking forward to returning.
+Depending on preference, there is something to offer everyone in Bali, from wrecks to pelagics to macro life.

 As for water temps, for all dives, I consistently wore 2mm capris, boots, swimsuit and long-sleeve rashguard and was comfortable.
 The thermoclines were significant and chilly but I have a pretty solid cold threshold so they did not bother me without a full wetsuit.
 I never spotted any jellyfish even in the warm shallow water, but there are some little stinging critters out there that we felt periodically on exposed skin.
 They never left a mark though and the stings were similar to a little itch that immediately went away.
 That said, you do need to watch for the fire coral – here, it resembles a light cream colored fan and it is common on the rocks and coral so be careful hovering.
 Also, be very careful with the triggerfish – they are extremely territorial in these waters and have no problem reminding divers of their power (and incredibly strong jaws).